boringresearch/Template_Tutorial/docs/en/source/index.rst

 :ref:`installation` - start here
 =============================

 For those new to SS-ZOO, start here to get your own COBRA locally now!
+Good luck on your journey!

 ..
 For the new cobra users, how to setup a COBRA-friendly environment.